mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 ---
 layout: post
-title: "How I Setup Jenkins On Docker Container Using Ansible-Part-1"
+title: "How I Setup Jenkins On Docker Container Using Ansible (Part 1)"
 date: 2022-05-09 12:23:50.000000000 +02:00
 tags:
-- Jenkins
-- Docker
 - Ansible
+- AWS
 - DevOps
+- Docker
+- Jenkins
 ---
 # How I Setup Jenkins On Docker Container Using Ansible-Part-1